MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

 The subroutine argument list includes arguments alligned to each of these components.
-Namely, the five arguments suffixed ``_basis`` or ``_diff_basis`` and the last four arguments that describe, respectively, the number of pointes in the horizontal and vertical direction and the weights in the horizontal and vertical direction.
+Namely, the five arguments suffixed ``_basis`` or ``_diff_basis`` and the last four arguments that describe, respectively, the number of points in the horizontal and vertical direction and the weights in the horizontal and vertical direction.

 .. code-block:: fortran

    subroutine compute_total_pv_code(                                         &
                      nlayers,                                                &
                      pv,                                                     &
                      xi,                                                     &